mta-tech/orbit-setup-script/README.md

 - Services are configured to restart on failure
 - The KAI service requires some time to initialize (10 seconds delay after startup)
 - All sensitive information should be properly secured in the environment files
-- The geolocation feature requires access to a master geolocation database